 The research interests of the Rual lab lie in the field of cancer systems biology and the use of proteomic approaches to study cellular networks.
-We focus on the systematic analysis of protein interactions in biological systems and their relationship to human disease, with particular interest in the Notch pathway and the MLL/HOXA9 axis.
+We focus on the systematic analysis of protein interactions in biological systems and their relationship to human disease, with particular interest in the MLL/HOXA9 axis and the Notch pathway.

 CHARACTERIZATION OF THE MLL AND HOXA9-REGULATED ENHANCEOSOME MOLECULAR NETWORKS IN ACUTE LEUKEMIA